DrkMode/laravel-knock-knock/README.md

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/drkmode/laravel-knock-knock.svg?style=flat-square)](https://packagist.org/packages/:vendor_slug/:package_slug)
 [![Total Downloads](https://img.shields.io/packagist/dt/drkmode/laravel-knock-knock.svg?style=flat-square)](https://packagist.org/packages/drkmode/filament-redirects)

 This will add a simple password form in front of your application to protected it from any access.
-The password is specified using the `.env` file to protect DEV or STAGE sites only.
+The password is specified using the `.env` file to protect your sites, commonly used for DEV or STAGE sites.
+You can use multiple passwords for different user groups.
+Once the password is removed, the access is revoked.

 You can use multiple passwords for different user groups.
 Once the password is removed, the access is revoked.